‘Have you tried turning it off and on again?’

 5. Follow-up or escalation

-If the user’s issue isn’t resolved, a chatbot for the IT service desk can:
+If the user’s issue isn’t resolved, an IT service desk chatbot can:

 - Guide the user through additional troubleshooting steps.

-- Escalate the query to a human IT agent, providing a summary of the interaction.
+- Escalate the query to an employee, providing a summary of the interaction.

 6. Learning and improvement